Discretionary traders use intuition

 Quant trading uses a fixed set of rules to determine trade timing and direction in a systematic way.
 The same scientific parameters do not confine the discretionary trader.

 Instead, discretionary traders use intuition and “market feel” in order to make technical decisions.
 Outside emotional influences continuously bombard the human mind.
 When discretionary traders want a certain outcome, situational influences can result in the exact opposite.
-This is known as “mind sabotage.”
+Its called “mind sabotage.”